Principal Investigator

 "Mothers' Cultural Experiences" is a research study about women’s cultural identities, preferences, and experiences, and how these relate to the biology of pregnancy.
 Knowledge gained from this study may improve our ability to measure how women adjust to new cultures and ways of life, and why moving to a new culture affects people’s health differently.
 We're also interested in how women's experiences may affect health across generations in minority communities.

 Female reproductive physiology may be at the nexus of immigrant socio-cultural experiences and trans-generational decline in health.
 The Mothers’ Cultural Experiences (MCE) study is a 2-wave, multi-site project designed to evaluate how the socio-cultural changes that occur with immigration among Latino Americans may become ‘biologically embedded,’ and in the case of pregnant women, could affect certain biological pathways that influence fetal developmental programming of offspring chronic disease risk.
 Any aspect of the mother’s life that affects her physiology during pregnancy has the potential to transmit differential signals to the developing fetus and thereby play a role in shaping offspring traits.
-We propose that acculturation and socio-cultural context could influence relevant systems in pregnancy biology involved in fetal development.
+We propose that acculturation, socio-cultural context, political victimization, and social support networks could influence relevant systems in pregnancy biology involved in fetal development.
 Our hypothesis may offer an explanation for why epidemiolgists observe declining health across generations among Latino Americans despite improving socio-economic status.

 This project has been funded by the NIH NIDDK and NIMHD, and from as two internal UCLA grants: Clinical and Translational Science Institute (CTSI) Core Voucher Award, and Center for the Study of Women Faculty Research Grant.